intrand/govirt/README.md

 1. create new VMs:

-    1. clone the VM from template:
+    1. clone each VM from a sealed template:

         ```sh
         for i in {0..4}; do \